gites/awesome-vault-tools/README.md

 - https://github.com/paywithcurl/vault-update - The vault client does not allow for a single key in a secret to be updated, the current work around is

 # Users
+- https://github.com/Lingrino/vaku - Vaku is a CLI and Go API that extends the official Vault CLI and API with useful high-level functions such as the ability to copy, move, and search vault paths and folders.
 - https://github.com/Mykolaichenko/gotools/tree/master/vaulter - Vaulter extends default Hashicorp Vault client, implements additional methods like list all backend path, dynamically read value, search in all backend and so on.
 - https://github.com/apptio/breakglass - Breakglass is a tool that will make API calls to Hashicorp Vault servers and then retrieve credentials for you.
 It's designed to ease the process of getting elevated login credentials for a variety of servers.
 It currently supports MySQL servers and SSH Command line access.